 Giving young minds a chance to thrive

 When I left school, I didn’t know I was going to work in the energy sector.
-I loved chemistry and mathematics and decided to study chemistry and engineering.
+I loved chemistry and math and decided to study chemistry and engineering.
 With little means, one of my friends granted me a loan to finish my studies, then I completed compulsory military service.
-I was actually planning to become a fighter pilot in the Dutch Air Force, inspired by one of the colonels I got to know while tutoring his daughter in mathematics.
+I was actually planning to become a fighter pilot in the Dutch Air Force, inspired by one of the colonels I got to know while tutoring his daughter in math.

 But instead, I decided to make use of my chemistry and engineering degree.
 Starting out with just a few bags of textbooks and clothes, I hired on with ExxonMobil.
 The company granted me a loan when I got started, and my world was opened to a whole new set of possibilities.
 I’ve been with ExxonMobil for more than 30 years now, and today I find myself in this incredible position of being able to help society reduce emissions and meet its climate goals.